evg-cv/MusicianPoseDetector/README.md

         pip3 install -r requirements.txt
     ```

+- Please create the "model" folder in "utils" folder and copy the model into "model" folder.

 ## Execution

 - Please set VIDEO_PATH variable in settings file with the full path of video file to process